chandrasekara/Agent-Based-Epidemic-Simulation/README.md

 **Dhilan Chandrasekara**

 Utilizes individual agents to simulate the spread of an infectious virus, then graphs the results.
-Allows for the changing of simulation parameters such as the total number of agents, agents initially infected, recovery period for the virus and the social distancing factor
+Allows for the changing of simulation parameters such as the total number of agents, agents initially infected, recovery period for the virus and the social distancing factor.

+Blue represents individuals never infected, pink represents individuals currently infected and grey represents those who have recovered from the virus.

+This simulation shows the high effectiveness of social distancing and self-isolation in 'flattening the curve' associated with viral infections.

 ![alt text](https://raw.githubusercontent.com/chandrasekara/Agent-Based-Epidemic-Simulation/dev/static/grah3.png "Screenshot of Simulation and Graphed Results")